How to Move to Another State

 A Simple Checklist For Moving Out of State

 8. ⃞ Pack it all up.
 You might wait until moving day to get the toothpaste into the “personal items” box, but the two weeks before the move can be spent packing belongings and gathering important documents like leases, moving contracts, and moving expense receipts.
+See if friends and family can help with this task.

 9. ⃞ Say farewell.
-It might sound cheesy, but giving a thoughtful goodbye to any home that held you can be helpful for moving ahead.
+It might sound cheesy, but giving a thoughtful goodbye to any home that housed you can be helpful for moving ahead.
 Perhaps the last pie from your favorite local pizzeria is in order.

 How Much Money Should You Save to Move Out of State?